-April 2018 was a busy month for public speaking (for me, at least).
+April 2018 was a busy month for public speaking for me.
 I interviewed New York's former transportation director, Jon Orcutt, for the inaugural Street Talks podcast, as Sustrans' headquarters in London.
 Jon talked about the importance of Vision Zero in tackling road danger, and how New York's experience applies to London (and other cities).
+You can listen to the podcast via the link, below:

 Also in April 2018, I was delighted to be on a speaking panel at the book launch of Bikes & Bloomers, with author and Adventure Syndicate superwoman, Emily Chappell, and Bruce Bennett (Senior Lecturer in Film Studies, Lancaster University).
 Bikes & Bloomers is a fascinating tale of cycling, sewing and suffragettes through inventive women's cyclewear.
 Its author is the fantastic Kat Jungnickel, a sociologist and senior lecturer at Goldsmiths University.
 She can also ride a Penny Farthing.
 Here she is, below, at the launch demonstrating the Bygrave convertible skirt, complete with internal pulley system that lifts the front and rear of the skirt via drawstrings, causing the sides to festoon attractively - and that's me admiring it.